jmadinlab/coraltraits2/public/information/procedures.md

 `resource_id` is reserved for the original data resource (i.e., the paper that reports the original collection of the measurement).
 You can credit papers that compiled large datasets from the literature by adding a column named `resource_secondary_id`. `resource_id` and `resource_secondary_id` may be substituted with `resource_doi` and `resource_secondary_doi`, respectively (the doi should start with "10.", not "doi:").
 The resource will automatically be added using Crossref if the doi is not already in the database.

-`user_id` must by your own database user id (i.e., you cannot import data for other people).
+`user_id` must by your own database user id that the administrator will assign to you (i.e., you cannot import data for other people).
 You can find your user id by clicking on your name in the top right corner and selecting "My Observations".

 Copy and paste the above header into a text file and save as `import_trait_author_year.csv`, where author and year correspond with the resource (paper).
 Alternatively, download a [CSV](/import_template_author_year.csv) or [Excel](/import_template_author_year.xlsx) template.